 * * *

-In autumn 1801, the 17-year-old Ferdinand Ries from Bonn arrived in Vienna to study with Beethoven, amongst other things.
-The latter accepted him as a pupil, but soon employed him as a “general factotum”, especially also for organising the music scores for performances and for attending to the publication of his works.
+In 1803 Beethoven accepted the young Ferdinand Ries as a pupil, but soon employed him as a “general factotum”, especially also for organising the music scores for performances and for attending to the publication of his works.
 In 1802, for example, Beethoven had sold his piano sonatas op.
-31 to the Zurich publisher Nägeli, an unusual partner choice that was soon to arouse his fury.
+31 to the Zurich publisher Nägeli (they appeared in 1803), an unusual partner choice that was soon to arouse his fury.
 For not only had Nägeli not sent preliminary proofs for correction, but in the 1st sonata he had also taken the liberty of “improving” Beethoven’s music text.
 Ferdinand Ries writes about this in his biographical notes:

 ‘“Play once through the sonatas,” he [Beethoven] said to me, remaining seated at the writing desk.
 There were so many errors in them, which made Beethoven very impatient.
 At the end of the first Allegro, in the sonata in G major, Nägeli had even composed in it four measures, namely after the fourth measure of the last stop: When I played these, Beethoven jumped up in a rage, came running and half pushed me away from the piano, screaming: “Where the hell is that?” – One can hardly imagine his astonishment and anger when he saw it printed like that.
 I received the assignment to make a list of all the errors and to send the sonatas immediately to [the publishing house] Simrock in Bonn, which was to re-engrave them and add to them: Edition très correcte.’
 (Franz Gerhard Wegeler and Ferdinand Ries, Biographische Notizen über Ludwig van Beethoven, Coblenz, 1838)